dalequark/daleonai/_posts/2019-12-17-software-developers:-youre-learning-machine-learning-upside-down.md

 ---
 layout: post
-title: "Software Developers: You’re Learning Machine Learning Upside Down"
+title: 'Software Developers: You’re Learning Machine Learning Upside Down'
-description: "Most of us learn Machine Learning from the ground up.
+description: Most of us learn Machine Learning from the ground up.
 But the skills developers need to be effective users of ML is something totally different.
-So what should the forward-looking software engineer learn about AI today?"
+So what should the forward-looking software engineer learn about AI today?
 date: 2019-12-17
-feature_image: /images/2019-12-17-software-developers:-youre-learning-machine-learning-upside-down/0.jpg
+feature_image: "/images/2019-12-17-software-developers:-youre-learning-machine-learning-upside-down/0.jpg"
-feature_image_pos: "left center"
+feature_image_pos: left center
-tags: ["machine learning"]
+tags:
+- machine learning

 ---
 _Most of us learn Machine Learning from the ground up.
 But the skills developers need to be effective users of ML is something totally different.
 So what should the forward-looking software engineer learn about AI today?_

 <!--more-->